compsci-suny-newpaltz/TR-TA-CompSci-Handbook/3 Tasks and Responsibilities/Timesheets Submission.md

 # Timesheets Submission

-As a TA, you are required to submit a monthly **TA/GA Attendance Report** to record any absences.
+As a TR, you are required to submit a monthly **TA/TR/GA Attendance Report** to record any absences.
 Submitting this form correctly and on time ensures you are paid without delays.

 ---
 ## Deadlines